Making the right decisions about automation

 Automation can be the answer to a whole host of manufacturing and operations questions.
 But deciding what, how and when to automate is not straightforward, and getting it wrong can be expensive and highly visible.

 Automation Assessment Tool

 The IfM’s Distributed Automation and Information Laboratory (DIAL) has developed a structured approach to guide you through the decision-making process.

-The four-step process:
+The four-step process includes:

 - Overview - evaluate products, processes and current levels of automation.